indiana-university/rivet-icons/README.md

 - 2px stroke for all icon outlines
 - Expand all strokes before exporting and merge/flatten artwork in to one group.
 - Set `fill` attribute to `currentColor` on exported SVGs.

-## Add a new icon

-To add a newly-created icon, follow these steps.

-1. Create a new feature branch off of `develop`.
-1. Create the new icon artwork in the `./rivet-icons-source.ai` file.
-1. Expand all strokes and merge/flatten artwork in to one group.
-1. Export the icon as an `.svg` to the `./src` folder.
-Open `File` > `Export` > `Export for Screens…`.
-Select the `./src` folder as the destination and the relevant artboard.
-1. [Run the docs site](#run-the-docs-site) to build the new icon set and preview the new icon.
-1. Open a pull request against `develop`.

 ## Run the docs site